-Automobile No-Fault Law has changed dramatically and you need to know how to navigate the new insurance coverage choices you will soon have to make.
+Automobile No-Fault Law has changed dramatically and you need to know how to navigate the new insurance coverage choices you are now required to make.
 The choice you make can affect not only you but your family and occupants of your motor vehicles if you are involved in a crash.
 We believe the best choices are those based on the facts, knowing what options are available to you, and what risk you are willing to take.
 This Guide explains the Options available to you under the new law, the risks, and some of the costs, to help you to make an informed decision.

 HERE ARE THE HIGHLIGHTS OF MANY OF THE CHANGES UNDER THE NEW NO-FAULT LAW: